Paid Sick Leave in Mississippi: Who Qualifies and How Much You Earn

 • Substituting paid time during FMLA.
 If you qualify for FMLA leave, your employer may require, or you may choose, to use accrued paid sick leave or PTO concurrently so that part of your unpaid FMLA period is paid.
 The FMLA protects your job; the employer's policy supplies the pay.

-• Payout at separation.
-Mississippi has no law requiring employers to pay out unused sick leave or PTO when you leave a job.
-Whether you receive a payout depends on the employer's written policy.
-If the policy promises payout, that promise is generally enforceable; if it is silent or says no payout, you typically have no claim.
+• Payout at separation (private employers).
+No Mississippi statute requires a private employer to pay out unused sick leave or PTO when you leave.
+Whether you receive a payout depends on the employer's written policy: if the policy promises payout, that promise is generally enforceable; if it is silent or says no payout, you typically have no claim.
+This is not the rule for state employees, who have a statutory right to be paid for up to 30 days of accumulated personal leave under § 25-3-93(4).

 How to Enforce Your Rights

 • Read the written policy.
-Get the employee handbook or PTO policy in writing.
+In private employment, get the employee handbook or PTO policy in writing.
 It defines your accrual, caps, permitted uses, and any payout.

 • Document the promise.
 If your employer promised paid sick time in an offer letter, handbook, or contract and then refused to honor it, keep copies.
 A broken contractual promise of paid leave may be pursued as a breach-of-contract or unpaid-wages matter.